Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 }
 {% endhighlight %}

 One thing you might notice about the above is the use of `readdirSync()` and `readFileSync()` as opposed to `readdir()` and `readFile()`.
 The "sync" refers to "synchronous" meaning these lines of code are "blocking".
 The data has to be read before moving onto the next line.
 This is unusual in JavaScript in that typically a callback is required to be executed when the data is read.
 This is a case where I am happy for the program to stop and wait because I want to process all of the data before the server starts listening for connections.
 It's ok if it takes a long time because this only happens once when the server starts.
+(This, however, would not be advisable at other points in the code like handling a client request to the server.)

 ### Routes for results